 Suffering traumatic injuries is difficult enough for families, but when loved ones die from their injuries, it can be devastating.
 A person may sustain an injury type that, over the course of a few weeks, months, or years, leads to death.
 When this is the case, the injured person or his or her family members may begin a personal injury claim — or have the right to begin a personal injury claim — against the liable party.
 However, if the claimant dies before the case is settled, surviving family members may have questions about what’s next.
 The following provides an overview of what to do if your loved one filed an injury claim but passed away before it was settled.

 When a person dies before their case is settled, his or her family members may continue the suit in what’s known as a survival cause of action, or just a survival action.

 The elements of a survival action are the following four listed below.

-The first step in filing a survival action is hiring an attorney for representation.
-Your attorney will walk you through everything you need to know about the claim, proving negligence and requesting damages.
+The first step in filing a survival action is hiring a wrongful death attorney for representation.
+Your attorney will walk you through everything you need to know about the claim, proving negligence, and requesting damages.
 At the Law Office of Julie Johnson, PLLC, we are ready to get to work.
 Call us at 214-290-8001 to learn more about survival actions today or contact us online.